Kansas 'Swat' Perpetrator Charged; Faces 11 More Years in Prison - Slashdot

 If you hire a hitman, you are guilty of the murder.
 So is the hitman.
 You are BOTH guilty.
 In the same vein, both the *spits* prankster AND the officer who fired the killing shot are guilty.

 Re: What did you THINK would happen?
-(Score:2, Insightful)
+(Score:3, Insightful)

 For murder there must be intent or premeditation..
 I doubt the policeman knew he was sent to kill an innocent man.
 Manslaughter would be a more appropriate charge for him.